 Dispensationalists make a distinction between Israel and the Church.
 They believe that God still has a plan for that nation yet to be fulfilled.
 They view Israel mostly through the eyes of the Old Testament (OT), rather than through the eyes of the New Testament (NT), which unlocks our understanding of the OT.
 By viewing Israel and the Church as two totally distinct entities, Dispensationalism shatters the harmony of the Testaments.
 Dispensationalism is so embedded in the OT teaching about Israel, that it blinds itself to the light of the NT that reveals the true nature of Israel in the New Covenant.

 Fulfilled-Israel: The confusion regarding Israel and the Church is removed when we realize that God’s plan for Israel has already been fulfilled in Christ.
 Indeed, Christ Himself is Fulfilled-Israel — the true and perfect Israel of God.
-This is known as Fulfillment Theology, which is a central teaching of Covenant Theology and New Covenant Theology.
+This is known as Fulfillment Theology, which is a central teaching of Covenant Theology, Baptist Covenant Theology and New Covenant Theology.
 This is the New Testament interpretation that Israel has its fulfillment and continuation in Christ and His Church, that Jesus is true Israel.